 The Liberal Arts Alumni Mentor Program

 The Liberal Arts Alumni Mentor Program welcomes Liberal Arts students to apply to be connected with a Liberal Arts alumni mentor.
 Students are matched with alumni in a field related to their major.
 Mentors work with students to reflect on their experiences and goals, develop new skills, and network for the future.
-Preference is given to juniors and seniors, but sophomores are encouraged to apply.
+Preference is given to rising juniors and seniors, but rising sophomores are encouraged to apply.
 Contact Heather Baruch-Bueter (firstname.lastname@example.org) with any questions about the program.